-Aldi, a German grocery store, has been sweeping the nation over the last decade, doubling its numbers all around the US.
-If you're a frequent shopper in Aldi stores, you’ll know they have lower prices than most grocery stores.
+Aldi, a German grocery store, has been sweeping the nation over the last decade, doubling its numbers throughout the US.

-In this article, we’re going to find out where the meat sold at Aldi comes from, if the low price sacrifices quality, and why the meat is so cheap to begin with.
+In this article, we will find out where the meat sold at Aldi comes from, if the low price sacrifices quality, and why the meat is so cheap.

-What Kinds of Meat You Can Get at Aldi?
+The Kind of Meat You Can Get at Aldi

 Think of Aldi like any other grocery store - just cheaper.
 So, what you can pick up at other places, Aldi offers the same.